bryanleonard/terranova/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Or view a static version at [https://bryanleonard.github.io/terranova](https://bryanleonard.github.io/terranova)
+Or view a live version at [https://terranova-ochre.vercel.app/](https://terranova-ochre.vercel.app)